Green Chile Mac and Cheese Stew

 Mexican Breakfast Taco

 You can use hard or soft taco shells.
-I prefer the hard ones since they give a nice crunchy contrast to the texture of the eggs and the toppings.
+I prefer the hard ones.
+They give a nice crunchy contrast to the texture of the eggs and the toppings.
 You can do whatever you want with your Mexican breakfast taco!

 Mexican Breakfast Taco